Thanksgiving 2013 My journey to Whitwell, TN and Atlanta, GA – Whitwell

 DSCN1396

-The car itself houses 11,000,000 paper clips weighing several million tons.
+The car itself houses 11,000,000 paper clips weighing more than 12 tons.
 They’re displayed together with other artifacts survivors sent.
 Eleven million represents six million Jews and five million homosexuals, gypsies, Jehovah’s Witnesses, and others who died in the Holocaust.
 The children involved in the project carefully selected the paper clips to include in the memorial and the sculpture on the left houses another 6,000,000 paper clips.
 Though you can see more of my photos here, some of you might want to consider watching the film or even a visit of your own.

 DSCN1399